 Franciscan Media - Saint of the Day

-Saint of the Day for October 18
+Saint of the Day for December 14

-Saint Luke is the Patron Saint of:
+Saint John of the Cross is the Patron Saint of: